-	This person oversees and co-ordinates the care of all patients on a ward.
-S/he assesses health risks and ensures that good quality care is received.
+Clinical Nurse Lead: This person oversees and co-ordinates the care of all patients on a ward.
+She/He assesses health risks and ensures that good quality care is received.

-	The main link or contact between the St Andrew’s and the patient’s family and friends.
-S/he plays a vital part on admission, discharge and transfer.
+Social Worker: The main link or contact between the St Andrew’s and the patient’s family and friends.
+She/He plays a vital part on admission, discharge and transfer.

 Multi-disciplinary team: The team of experts that work together to support each patient.